DizonCordero/javascript-beginners-curriculum/README.md

 [Eloquent Javascript Chapter 5 - Higher Order Functions](http://eloquentjavascript.net/05_higher_order.html)

-Additionally, Javascript Is Sexy had a great post on the same topic:
+Additionally, Javascript Is Sexy has a great post on the topic:

 [Javascript Is Sexy - Understand Javascript Callback Functions and Use Them](http://javascriptissexy.com/understand-javascript-callback-functions-and-use-them/)